ViRb3/pi-encrypted-boot-ssh/README.md

 # Raspberry Pi Encrypted Boot with SSH

-> Tested on Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 20.04](https://ubuntu.com/download/raspberry-pi)
+> Tested on Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 21.04](https://ubuntu.com/download/raspberry-pi)

 ## Introduction

 This guide will show you how to encrypt your Raspberry Pi's root partition and set up an [initramfs](https://en.wikipedia.org/wiki/Initial_ramdisk) that will prompt for the password, decrypt the partition and gracefully resume boot.
 You will also learn how to enable SSH during this pre-boot stage, allowing you to unlock the partition remotely.

 While the steps are written for the Raspberry Pi, they should be easily transferrable to other SBCs and computers as a whole.

+This guide operates on the OS image files and therefore does not require an SD card for the setup.
+The resulting image can be flashed to an SD card as usual.

 ## Table of Content